marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - There are many resources for learning the basics of each, but the [Mozilla Developer Network](https://developer.mozilla.org/) is a great place to start

 ### Static site generators
-- As websites are just collections of plaintext HTML pages, it is possible to create a complete website by hand, though it would be an inefficient, bug-ridden nightmare
+- As websites are just collections of HTML pages, it is possible to create a complete website by hand, though it would be an inefficient, bug-ridden nightmare
 - Instead web developers use code to write HTML, allowing them to divide a website into distinct parts and build the final page from these smaller pieces
   - Similar to subroutines or functions, this how web developers can efficiently re-use portions and achieve a consistent look without copying and pasting code
 - One model for creating these pages then is for the server to use this code and a database to construct them on the fly